-Governors considered a report at the December 2020 Board meeting, ahead of approving the report and accounts, which identified further imporovements in governance arrangements at the College during 2019/20.
-Supported by the evidence in that paper plus the ensuing discussion, Governors self-assessed their performance as "Good".
+Governors considered a report at the December 2022 Board meeting, ahead of approving the report and accounts, which identified governance arrangements at the College during 2021/22., Governors self-assessed their performance as "Good".
+They made particular reference to the session with Dr Ope Lori from Pilaa which helped them to explore and develop ideas for enhancing Equality, Diversity and Inclusion.